On this page

 - Pacific regional organisations with a core focus on climate change, and

-- multilateral organisations and programmes with a strategic focus on climate change – key funding mechanisms run by these organisations include the Green Climate Fund, the Adaptation Fund, and the Global Environment Facility.
+- multilateral organisations and programmes with a strategic focus on climate change such as the Green Climate Fund, and the Global Environment Facility.

 The Climate Change Programme